 Sandia's Critical Skills Recruiting Program (CSR) is a special, entry-level hiring program, which provides new or recent technical bachelor's degree candidates the opportunity to pursue a fully funded Master’s of Science degree.
-The CSR program is designed to attract talent pursuing key disciplines aligned with Sandia’s national security mission, including Computer Science, Cybersecurity, Computer Engineering, Electrical Engineering and Mechanical Engineering, which supports Sandia's strategic staffing needs to meet our important national security mission.
+The CSR program is designed to attract talent pursuing key disciplines aligned with Sandia’s national security mission, including Computer Science, Cybersecurity, Computer Engineering, and Electrical Engineering, which supports Sandia's strategic staffing needs to meet our important national security mission.
 In addition, the program supports achievement of a more diverse technical workforce at Sandia.

 Successful applicants will become regular full-time Sandia employees and join multidisciplinary teams that are advancing the frontiers of science and technology to solve the world’s greatest challenges.

 After spending at least two months at Sandia acclimating to the national-laboratory environment, CSR participants will enter graduate school to pursue their technical master's degrees full time.
 Sandia will pay for eligible tuition and tuition-associated costs.

 While in graduate school, fellows will remain on roll as Sandia employees and will receive an annual stipend and employee benefits.
 After receiving their master's degrees, CSR participants are placed in appropriate technical staff positions at Sandia.

 - Ability to obtain a DOE security clearance which requires U.S. citizenship

 - New or recent Bachelor's of Science degree with a cumulative GPA of 3.0/4.0

 - Qualify to attend Sandia approved graduate schools